PARSA Emergency Grant

-PARSA Emergency Grants (PEGS) are designed to lend assistance to postgraduate students facing extreme or unexpected financial hardship.
+PARSA Emergency Grants (PEGS) are available to offer financial assistance to postgraduate students who are facing genuine and unexpected financial hardship.

 Enrolled postgraduate students can qualify for up to $500 per calendar year (at PARSA’s discretion), depending on the severity of the situation and the potential benefits of assistance.
 Successful applicants do not have to repay the money (i.e. it’s not a loan).